dials/dials/doc/sphinx/dials_scale_user_guide.rst

 an important correction and should improve the data quality for typical macromolecular crystallographic data, for poorer quality data the model parameters may become overinflated.
-If so, then this correction can be controlled with the commands:
+If so, then this correction can be controlled with the parameters:

 - :samp:`error_model=None`  Don't apply an error model.
 - :samp:`error_model.basic.minimisation=None`  Don't refine the error model in this scaling run.
-Will keep the preexisting error model parameters, or the default error model (:samp:`a=1.0, b=0.02`) on a first scaling run.
+Will keep the pre-existing error model parameters, or the default error model (:samp:`a=1.0, b=0.02`) on a first scaling run.

 For the multi-sweep case, a single error model is applied to the combined dataset,